 CAS offers the following minors: CAS; Rhetoric; Civic and Community Engagement; Dispute Management and Resolution; Information Science and Technology.

-Graduates of our program tend to go on to such jobs as: analysts and strategists, lawyers, professors, community organizers, corporate executives, freelance writers, and more.
+Graduates of our program consistently enjoy successful careers as analysts and strategists, lawyers, professors, community organizers, corporate executives, freelance writers, and more.

 What sets our program apart?